Plazmaz/GHScraper/README.md

-# GHScraper
-A tool for gathering potentially sensitive data from github's public stream

 # Installation
 ## Windows
 To use GHScraper, you must first download and install [nodejs](https://nodejs.org/en/download/) and npm.
 Once this is finished, open command prompt in the GHScraper directory and use